-Other than one of the effective pest control plans from It’s Bugs Or Us™, there’s really no way to keep rodents out of your home 100% of the time.
-However, you can make your property less attractive to rodents by removing the food sources, hiding spaces, and openings that may be used to enter your home.
+Other than one of the effective pest control plans from Its Bugs Or Us®, there’s really no way to keep rodents out of your home 100% of the time.
+You can make your property less attractive to rodents by removing the food sources, hiding spaces, and openings that may be used to enter your home.

 Try these preventative measures to safeguard your home:

-Keeping rodents away from your home becomes easy with the help of one of our pest technicians here at It’s Bugs Or Us™ on your side.
+Keeping rodents away from your home becomes easy with the help of one of our pest technicians here at Its Bugs Or Us® on your side.
 Our services are designed to rid Texas properties of rodents.
-To secure a professional rodent control plan for your property, give us a call here at It's Bugs Or Us™!
-We'd be happy to help solve your pest problem.
+To secure a professional rodent control plan for your property, give us a call here at It’s Bugs Or Us®!
+We’d be happy to help solve your pest problem.